SamDonohoo/3RAD_Protocols/README.md

 3. Mix pooled ligation product with **1X beads** and vortex + spin down.
     - Sit for 5 minutes.
     - Place on magnet and wait until clear.
+    - Carefully remove and discard the supernatent without disturbing the beads.
 4. Wash with 70% EtOH.
     - Add 500 µL 70% EtOH and let sit for 2 minutes on magnet.
     - Pipette EtOH from tube.